FINANCIAL STATEMENT AND DISCLOSURE

 Acquisition of independent judgment and learning skills: through the analysis of real cases.

-Acquisition of technical language: through the use and the explanation of the terminology commonly used by the financial community.
+Acquisition of technical language: during the course the terminology commonly used by the financial community will be illustrated.

 Assessment methods and criteria